RTL (Croatian TV channel)

+History

+In 2003, the Croatian government opted to privatize the HRT 3 frequency.
+In June 2003, five companies were interested: RTL Group, News Corporation, SBS Broadcasting, HMTM and CME.
+A final decision was expected by 1 October.

+RTL began broadcasting on 30 April 2004 at 18:45 CET.
+The first broadcast of RTL's news program, RTL Vijesti, was hosted that day by Tomislav Jelinčić and Tanja Tomić.
+At the time of its launch, RTL was operated from one office which contained only 10 computers and 10 employees.
+Throughout the years, the network grew into a multi-medial platform with over 300 employees.

-On 15 May 2014, RTL Group announced that Henning Tewes, Managing Director of news provider Enex, would be appointed Chief Executive Officer (CEO) of RTL Hrvatska as of 1 July 2014.
-Tewes succeeds Johannes Züll, who left the RTL Group to become president and CEO of Studio Hamburg.
-As a result of a proposal from Henning Tewes, Ivan Lovreček, former editor-in-chief and member of the Executive Board of RTL Hrvatska, was promoted to Deputy CEO of the company on 1 July 2014.
+On 15 May 2014, RTL Group announced that Henning Tewes, managing director of news provider Enex, would be appointed chief executive officer (CEO) of RTL Hrvatska from 1 July 2014.
+Tewes succeeded Johannes Züll, who left the RTL Group to become president and CEO of Studio Hamburg.
+Following a proposal from Tewes, Ivan Lovreček, former editor-in-chief and member of the executive board of RTL Hrvatska, was promoted to deputy CEO of the company on 1 July 2014.

-The blocks got a three dimensional design on 16 September 2015.
-Mein RTL would be used in some certain idents.
+The blocks got a three-dimensional design on 16 September 2015.
+Mein RTL would be used in some idents.